Davenury/Unifying-Consensus-And-Atomic-Commitment-PoC/cmd/README.md

 Deploy command will create all necessary k8s resources for system to work.
 Flags:
 * -n / --namespace - namespace to deploy system to
-* --create-namespace - determines if namespace should be created (for now it's throwing "exception" when namespace already exists)
+* --create-namespace - determines if namespace should be created
 * --peers - requires sequence of ints separated by commas.
 Determines number of peers in peersets.
 E.g. --peers=2,1,3 means that first peerset will have 2 peers, second peerset - 1 and third peerset will have 3 peers

 Pods deployed by this command automatically are scrapped by prometheus.